d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 type(a), type(b)
 ```

-To convert a size-one `ndarray` to a Python scalar,
+To convert a size-1 tensor to a Python scalar,
 we can invoke the `item` function or Python's built-in functions.

 ```{.python .input}